Installing and Maintaining Smoke and Carbon Monoxide Detectors Save Your Life

 Still worried about having the change the batteries every few months?
 Not with one of our smoke or carbon monoxide detectors.
 Unlike store-bought detectors, ours come with long life lithium batteries and transmit important status messages such as the battery condition of the detector, malfunctions, and even if it’s been tampered with.

-Whether you decide to do a store-bought detector or purchase one that syncs with your security system for apartment it’s always wise to make sure one is placed in every room.
+Whether you decide to do a store-bought detector or purchase one that syncs with your security system for an apartment it’s always wise to make sure one is placed in every room.
 Because your peace of mind is what matters.